formulaik-community/formulaik-mui-react/README.md

 [![NPM](https://img.shields.io/npm/v/@formulaik-community/react-mui.svg)](https://www.npmjs.com/package/formulaik-mui) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+Visit [The Formulaik project](https://formulaik-core.github.io/documentation/) to get started with Formulaik.

 This a Formulaik components library built on top of Material UI.
 Formulaik components are a set of inputs compatible with a Formulaik engine.
 In this case, the Formulaik-Mui library is made for the [Formulaik React engine](https://github.com/formulaik-core/react).